shubhamcr10/Payment-Gateway-Integration/README.md

 ********Spark Foundation Iternship*******april**************2021
 By Shubham Singh

 In this repository it contains the project file related to web development.
-I have create a simple website and integrated a donate button.
+I have created a simple website and integrated a donate button.
 This project is related to showcase the idea about payment gateway

-I've done internship project in which there is a task to made a website having payment gateway integration
+A project in which there is a task to make a website having payment gateway integrated

 index.php, you can run this file with xampp or any other server